-Ex-Rep. Joe Walsh to challenge Trump in 2020 GOP primary
+Ex-Rep. Joe Walsh making longshot GOP challenge to Trump

-WASHINGTON (AP) — Joe Walsh, a former Illinois congressman ad tea party favorite turned radio talk show host, announced a longshot challenge Sunday to President Donald Trump for the Republican nomination in 2020, saying the incumbent is “completely unfit” for office and must be denied a second term.
+Joe Walsh, a former Illinois congressman and tea party favorite turned radio talk show host, announced a challenge Sunday to President Donald Trump for the Republican nomination in 2020, saying the incumbent is unfit for office and must be denied a second term.

-“Somebody needs to step up and there needs to be an alternative” among Republicans, Walsh told ABC’s “This Week,” adding that “the country is sick of this guy’s tantrum.
-He’s a child. … He lies every time he opens his mouth.”
+“He’s nuts.
+He’s erratic.
+He’s cruel.
+He stokes bigotry.
+He’s incompetent.
+He doesn’t know what he’s doing,” Walsh told ABC’s “This Week.”
+The longshot portrayed himself as a legitimate alternative in party where he said many are opposed to Trump but are “scared to death” of saying so publicly.

 Walsh narrowly won a House seat from suburban Chicago in the 2010 tea party wave but lost a 2012 reelection bid and has since hosted a radio talk show.
 He has a history of inflammatory statements regarding Muslims and others and declared just before the 2016 election that if Trump lost, “I’m grabbing my musket.”

-But he has since soured on Trump, criticizing the president in a recent New York Times column over growth of the federal deficit and calling him “a racial arsonist who encourages bigotry and xenophobia to rouse his base.”
+But he has since soured on Trump, criticizing the president over growth of the federal deficit and writing in a New York Times column that the president was “a racial arsonist who encourages bigotry and xenophobia to rouse his base.”

-Walsh promises to contest Trump from the right as opposed to Weld, who is regarded as fiscally conservative but socially liberal.
-Weld was the 2016 Libertarian Party vice presidential nominee.

-The road ahead for any Republican primary challenger will certainly be difficult.
+The road ahead for any Republican primary challenger will be difficult.

 In recent months, Trump’s allies have taken over state parties that control primary elections in Iowa, New Hampshire, South Carolina and elsewhere.
 State party leaders sometimes pay lip service to the notion that they would welcome a primary challenger, as their state party rules usually require, but they are already working to ensure Trump’s reelection.